Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Introduction

-Additionally, in some cases, despite $G(\theta_{ds})=\Theta(1)$, for some $c>1$, we achieve $G(c\theta_{ds})=o(1)$. \item On the technical side, we show a variety of apparently novel results relating to the expectation of anisotropic Gaussian random projection matrices and concentration of functions of anisotropic Gaussian random projection matrices, including showing that $\E{\Pi_X}=\Theta(\frac{n}{tr(\Sigma)})\Sigma$ when $d/n\to\infty$.
-See Props. \ref{prop:proj_expect} and \ref{prop:var_Sig_proj}. \end{itemize}
+Additionally, under certain assumptions, data splitting allows us to achieve, for a well choosen $c>1$, $G(c\theta_{ds})=o(1)$, despite $G(\theta_{ds})=\Theta(1)$. \item On the technical side, we show a variety of results relating to the expectation of anisotropic Gaussian random projection matrices and concentration of functions of anisotropic Gaussian random projection matrices, including showing that $\E{\Pi_X}=\Theta(\frac{n}{tr(\Sigma)})\Sigma$ when $d/n\to\infty$.
+See Props. \ref{prop:proj_expect} and \ref{prop:var_Sig_proj}. \item We also provide empirical results showing the existence of the Inflation Property on different real-world data sets and show using simulations that the Inflation Property can hold with non-Gaussian covariates.
+See Figures \ref{fig:fig_sim_1}, \ref{fig:fig_2}, \ref{fig:fig_3}, and \ref{fig:fig_4}. \end{itemize}